This post contains affiliate links. If you use these links to buy something we may earn a commission.

 Your kids can be the ones to get their stuff ready the night before.
 As I mentioned, my boys get their backpacks ready when they get home from school.
 They also empty out their lunchbox so we can wash and get their containers ready for lunch the next day.
 The carrot I dangle to get their help is that emptying their lunchbox is tied to their getting a treat at lunch.

 If you have younger kids, get them to help you as you walk out the door.
 Have your kids count the number of items.
-In our house, we need to remember 5 things: backpack, lunch box, snack, water, and masks.
+Growing up, our boys knew they had to remember 4 things: backpack, lunch box, snack, and water bottle.
 If you’re wondering when we started this, we started at age 4.
-It’s a huge help and a great tip from one of our boys’ pre-school teachers years ago.
-It really helps kids learn accountability and responsibility in a small way.
+It was a huge help when they were young.
+So thankful for that great tip from one of our boys’ preschool teachers years ago.
+It can help kids learn accountability and responsibility in a small way.

-At some point, kids are able to make their own lunches.
+At some point, kids can make their own lunches.
 Facilitate making this happen, so it requires very little from you.
 Ask for their preferences before you go to the grocery store for your weekly shopping.
-Put everything in a consistent place in the fridge so there is no question what kids can use/take.
+Put everything in a consistent place in the fridge so there is no question about what kids can use/take.

 Think through solutions for your roadblocks

 Is there a place where you stumble in your morning routine?
-What causes that point?
-Is it that your kids can’t find their shoes or forget their water bottle?
+Dig into the root cause of that challenge.
+Is it that your kids can’t find their shoes or consistently forget their water bottles?
 Is it that you run out of time for yourself?
 Don’t get a sip of hot coffee or tea?
 What causes these hiccups?

 Give yourself grace on off days

 We all have those off mornings when it feels like we’re herding cats.
-Don’t feel like you’ve failed, especially if you’re creating new routines.
+Don’t feel like you’ve failed, especially if you’re creating a new routine.
 Don’t get down if your kids leave things behind.
 Change takes time.
 And kids will learn their lessons over time too.

 What does your morning routine look like?
 Do you have tips or steps that help with your school morning routine?
 I’d love to hear them in the comments.